Double Trouble: Dual-Signature Cordey/Cybis Porcelains

 Or at least most of them were marked differently.

-Cordey pieces that also bear the stamped (not hand-signed) Cybis name are most likely from between 1949 and 1953 (I’m arbitrarily drawing the line at 1953 because the Cordey operation was sold in the mid 1950s by which time the Cybis retail line was in full swing on its own.)
+Cordey pieces that also bear the stamped (not hand-signed) Cybis name are most likely from between 1949 and 1953.
+I’m arbitrarily drawing the line at 1953 because the Cordey operation was sold during the mid 1950s, by which time the Cybis retail line was in full swing on its own.

 Cordey cats pair